 You’ll be pouring about two cups of compost for every gallon of water that you use.
 Let this bucket sit for two days and stir things up periodically when you remember to do so.

 Take the time to strain the liquid and then place it into a watering can.
 You’ll now be free to water your garden and add sulfur to the soil at the same time.

 Sprinkle Coffee Grounds in the Garden

 Coffee grounds will do a better job of adding acidity to the soil than you might think.
-If you’re a big coffee drinker, then there’s a good chance that you wind up with lots of coffee grounds.
+If you’re a big coffee drinker, there’s a good chance that you wind up with lots of coffee grounds.

-If you do this often, then you should be able to slowly make a difference and change the pH balance of the soil.
+If you do this often, you should be able to slowly make a difference and change the pH balance of the soil.
 All you need to do is remember not to throw those coffee grounds away.

 The grounds will break down in the soil and it’ll help to acidify it.
-If you’d rather amend the soil with compost, then just use coffee grounds in your compost since they’ll do such a good job of adding acidity to the compost.
+If you’d rather amend the soil with compost, just use coffee grounds in your compost since they’ll do such a good job of adding acidity to the compost.